Sun Dogs (2017 film): Plot

 At Thanksgiving, Bob is clearly displeased.
 Rose, after learning of Tally's filmmaking talents, suggests applying to film school.
 Later, Bob is shocked that Rose has accepted an internship as an EMT in NYC.
 She says it's time for her to find her calling, as he is still waiting on the lawsuit.
 Rose kisses Bob goodbye before leaving.

 Tally reads the Udday emails, learning that he and his friends "are confirmed to fly".
 She goes to pick up Ned, finding Bob there, who tells her the truth about him.
 Tally is unsure, but enthusiastically takes Ned to track Udday.
 He calls 911 to declare an Al-Qaeda attack, but she sees that Udday and his friends are there to fly model airplanes.
 Tally lashes out at Ned, calling him a retard and leaving just before multiple police arrive to arrest him.

 Bailed out of jail (again), Ned informs Jenkins that he resigns.
 His depression prompts Bob to ask Jenkins to talk to him.
 Jenkins apologizes for lying to him and frankly explains why Ned will never be accepted into the Marines and tells him to find his purpose in life.

 Ned receives postcards from his mother and Tally, who wrote to apologize.
 Inspired by Ned, Tally submitted the videos from the stakeout to a film school in San Francisco and received a scholarship.

 Bob buys a metal detector and he and Ned search for a gold mine.
 They go at night to avoid being seen doing physical activity.
 Bob ultimately decides to drop the lawsuit, then gives fatherly advice to Ned, telling him to know his limits and set realistic goals.

 Ned recalls Tally's theory that if someone could prevent suicides from jumping from the Golden Gate Bridge, in 50 years it would even out 9/11.
 Inspired by the story of her mother's suicide note and Tally's reading about Holden Caulfield in The Catcher in the Rye, Ned makes notecards with the phrase "HELLO, HOW ARE YOU TODAY?" and goes to the Golden Gate Bridge.
 He hands one of them to a woman who is evidently contemplating suicide.

 Release

+The film premiered at the LA Film Festival on June 18, 2017.
+The film was also featured at the 2017 Austin Film Festival, SCAD Savannah Film Festival, Los Cabos International Film Festival, Cucalorus Film Festival.

 In 2018, the film aired at the inaugural Mammoth Film Festival, winning the Grand Jury Prize and the awards for Best Picture, Best Director and Best Actor (Angarano).
 The film also won Best Narrative Feature at the 2017 SCAD Savannah Film Festival.